For PagSeguro Digital Ltd. [PAGS], Analyst sees a rise to $18. What next?

 How has PAGS stock performed recently?

-PagSeguro Digital Ltd. [PAGS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.14.
-With this latest performance, PAGS shares dropped by -10.25% in over the last four-week period, additionally sinking by -10.79% over the last 6 months – not to mention a drop of -65.79% in the past year of trading.
+PagSeguro Digital Ltd. [PAGS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.88.
+With this latest performance, PAGS shares gained by 3.45% in over the last four-week period, additionally sinking by -8.80% over the last 6 months – not to mention a drop of -65.19% in the past year of trading.

 PagSeguro Digital Ltd. [PAGS]: Deeper insight into the fundamentals